cmaxw/devchat-eleventy/src/my-angular-story/mas-093-jennifer-wadella.md

 This week, My Angular Story welcomes Jennifer Wadella, Founder of  Kansas City Women in Technology and JavaScript Developer at Bitovi.

+Jennifer talks about her journey  as a developer as well as their meetups in to help support and increase female presence in developer world.

 ### **Links**

 * [Jennifer's LinkedIn](https://www.linkedin.com/in/jennifer-wadella-7985b46/)